splunk/public-o11y-docs/get-started/o11y-ai-promptlibrary.rst

 .. raw:: html

     <embed>
-      <h2>Scenarios for using the AI Assistant in Observability Cloud<a name="scenarios-for-using-the-ai-assistant-in-observability-cloud" class="headerlink" href="#scenarios-for-using-the-AI-Assistant-in-Observability-Cloud" title="Permalink to this headline">¶</a></h2>
+      <h2>Scenarios for using the AI Assistant in Observability Cloud<a name="scenarios-for-using-the-ai-assistant-in-observability-cloud" class="headerlink" href="#scenarios-for-using-the-ai-assistant-in-observability-cloud" title="Permalink to this headline">¶</a></h2>
     </embed>

 This section shows examples of situations in which you can use the Assistant to resolve situations faster.